• Sat. Mar 29th, 2025

 Giotto’s Campanile is a separate building and is not connected to the Duomo, as many tourists think.
 Giotto’s Campanile has one of the most renowned designs in Florence.

-Designed in Gothic style it catches the attention of admirers.
+Designed in Gothic style, it catches the attention of admirers.

-Thanks to him the last levels were added to Giotto’s Campanile.
+Thanks to him, the last levels were added to Giotto’s Campanile.

 Giotto Bell Tower is open:

-Tuesdays – Saturdays: 08:30am-07:30pm
+Tuesdays – Saturdays: 08:30 am-07:30 pm

-Closed on: January1, Easter Sunday, September 8, December 25.
+Closed on: January 1, Easter Sunday, September 8, December 25.

 You can buy a single admission ticket (valid for 24 hours) and visit Giotto’s Bell Tower, Brunelleschi’s Dome, the Baptistery and the Crypt of Santa Reparata, and the historical museum.

-Entrance fee is 10 Euros.
+The entrance fee is 10 Euros.

 Plan a trip to Baptistery San-Giovanni